 Changing File Locations

 You can override the felix base path to set a custom directory path, even one outside the dotCMS distribution folder.
-This may be useful in different types of dotCMS deployments such as Docker containers and WAR files.
+This may be useful in dotCMS deployments via Docker containers.

 To change the felix base path, set the following property (in the